mikeythongphan/PartnerIntegrationBFF/README.md

   "timestamp": "2024-05-10T14:30:00Z"
 }

-→ Kết quả mong đợi 202 Accepted: json{
+→ Expected result 202 Accepted:
+json{
   "transactionId": "xxxxxxxx-...",
   "status": "Accepted",
   "message": "Transaction has been validated and queued for processing."
 }

-Lưu ý: Mock API có 30% xác suất timeout, Polly sẽ tự retry.
-Nếu vẫn fail thì gọi lại.
+### Note: Mock APIs have a 30% chance of timeout; Polly will automatically retry.
+If it still fails, it will call again.
-Copy transactionId từ response, dùng cho Test 2.
+* Copy the transactionId from the response and use it for Test 2.

-* 🛠️ - Test 2: Query trạng thái transaction
+* 🛠️ - Test 2: Query transaction status
-* Dùng endpoint GET /api/v1/partner/transactions/{transactionId} → paste ID vừa copy.
+* Use endpoint GET /api/v1/partner/transactions/{transactionId} → paste the copied ID.
-→ Kết quả 200 OK:
+→ The result is 200 OK:
 json{
   "transactionId": "...",
   "partnerId": "P-1001",